Primary Navigation Mobile

 What time is Dartford Crossing free?

-The Dart Charge doesn’t apply after 10pm and before 6am every day of the week.
-On the approach to the Dartford Crossing, signage states the hours of operation and counts down the distance, to give motorists the choice to take a sliproad to avoid the charge.
-These signs are indicated with the same red circled ‘C’ as that of London’s Congestion Charge,
+The Dart Charge doesn’t apply between 10pm and 6am every day of the week.
+On the approach to the Dartford Crossing, signage states the hours of operation and counts down the distance, giving motorists the choice to take a sliproad and avoid the charge.
+Those signs show the same red circled ‘C’ as of London’s Congestion Charge,

 What is the fine for not paying the Dart Charge?

 If payment isn’t made before midnight the following day, you will receive a £35 fine, which itself is only valid for 14 days.
-If this is ignored, the Dart Charge penalty doubles to £70.
+If it’s ignored, the Dart Charge penalty doubles to £70.
 It then climbs to £105 over 28 days.

 What happens if I pay Dart Charge one day late?